wp-plugins/sar-one-click-security/readme.txt

 You can manually uninstall plugin's .htacces rules by open your favorite FTP client and removing all content between **# BEGIN SAR One Click Security** and **# END SAR One Click Security** in your .htaccess file located in the root directory of your WordPress installation.
 And doing the same in the .htaccess file located in the wp-content dir (or deleting the file if no more content on it).

+= I'm not sure of what server is running my hosting, can I install this to try? =

+Yes.
+If you install this plugin in another server rather than Apache (nginx, IIS, etc...) the plugin only will show a notice in your WordPress admin dashboard, no modifications will be made.

 == Changelog ==

+= 1.0.6 =

+* Added translation support.
+* Added spanish (es_ES) translation.
+* Added routine for future upgrades.
+* Added support for existing .htacces in wp-content before plugin activation.

 = 1.0.1 =